staff

 TRACY DARRALL

-I lead the housekeeping team here, ensuring the farm remains immaculately clean.
+I am a part of the housekeeping team here, ensuring the farm remains immaculately clean.

 It has been my responsibility to manage infection control during the pandemic and also conducting regular Legionnaires assessments.
 Nothing is too much trouble when it comes to looking after our guests, and I want them to feel as though they can approach me and ask me anything.
 I’ve been here for 10 years and love the variety of the role.
 On a typical day I could be meeting the Farrier, serving lunches, cleaning and refilling the hot tub, arranging flowers and changing beds.
 Every day is different.